alpox/typed-redux/CONTRIBUTING.md

 ### Examples

-Redux comes with [official examples](http://redux.js.org/docs/introduction/Examples.html) to demonstrate various concepts and best practices.
+Typed Redux comes with [official examples](https://github.com/jas-chen/typed-redux/tree/master/examples) to demonstrate various concepts and best practices.

 When adding a new example, please adhere to the style and format of the existing examples, and try to reuse as much code as possible.
 For example, `index.html`, `server.js`, and `webpack.config.js` can typically be reused.